carab/KaMine/README.md

 * Manage the sprint backlog.
 * Add a button to edit story.
 * Enhance the API proxy to transfer headers.
-* Provide a backend-free solution.
+* Provide a backend-free version.
 * Provide a node-webkit version for desktop.

 ## Why is there a backend ?